 So in celebration of all things fall, I decided to whip up a Spiced Apple Bread.

-Do yourself a favor–grate your nutmeg fresh!
+- Do yourself a favor–grate your nutmeg fresh!
 The stuff that is pre-grated–yuck!!
-But when you grate it fresh–yes, that is what I am talking about.
+But when you grate it fresh it is so much better!

+This is not a mistake, there is NO OIL in this apple quick bread, making this recipe low-fat.
 The applesauce, apple cider, and milk keep this bread light and fluffy and so incredibly moist, that the slices almost need to be eaten with a fork.
-And if you need to keep it dairy-free, omit the milk for additional apple cider.

 There it is.
 Just what you have been waiting for.